sympal/sympal-docs/reference/en/03-Customizing-Installation.markdown

 Additional fixtures may also be supplied via plugins.
-For example, `sfSympalPagesPlugin`, which is a core sympal plugin, includes some data fixtures that populate the default content for your site, including menu items and content:
+For example, `sfSympalPagesPlugin`, which is a core sympal plugin, includes some data fixtures that populate some default content for your site, including menu items and content:

 * sfSympalPlugin/lib/plugins/sfSympalPagesPlugin/data/fixtures/install.yml

-By default, any yaml file that exists inside the the `data/fixtures` directory of a plugin will be processed when installing sympal.
+By default, any yaml file that exists in the `data/fixtures` directory of a plugin will be processed when installing sympal.

 These data fixtures can be overridden completely to create your own default content.
-To do this, create a directory in your Sympal project named `install` in the `data/fixtures` directory and add some fixture files, for example:
+To do this, create a directory named `install`  at the root of your sympal project in the `data/fixtures` directory.
+Now, add some fixture files of your own, for example:

     data/fixtures/install/install.yml

-By creating this directory, sympal will no longer install the fixtures from the `data/fixtures` directory of your project or any plugin.
-Instead, sympal will load only the core fixtures and those located in the `data/fixtures/install` directory.
+By creating this directory, _sympal will no longer install the fixtures from the `data/fixtures` directory of your project or any plugin_.
+Instead, sympal will load only the core fixtures and those located in your `data/fixtures/install` directory.
 This is a great way to replace the default fixtures with real content related to your site.